 Chrysler Pt Cruiser owners have reported 15 problems related to brake disc pads (under the service brakes category).

-The car involved was a 2005 Chrysler Pt Cruiser.
-The VIN of the car is 3C8FY688X5_.
 When replacing front brake pads on my 2005 Pt Cruiser, turbo, I noticed one front rotor had excessive wear, so I needed to purchase two new rotors.
 I went to o'reilly's auto parts store, and they had everything in stock.
 After replacing one rotor, I attempted to install the brake pads into the brake pad bracket, but they wouldn't go over the new rotor.
 After comparing the old rotors to the new ones, I noticed the new ones were much thicker that the old rotors.
 I went back to o' reilly's with both set of rotors thinking they gave me the wrong rotors.
 At o' reilly's after looking through thier manuals, they told me that the rotors they gave me are the correct rotors.
 After further investigation it comes out that my 2005 turbo Pt Cruiser has non- turbo brake parts on it.
 The rotors, pads, and brake pad brackets are for a standard cruiser.
 I think Chrysler should be notified, and install the all the correct brake parts that belong on my pt turbo.
-This problem occurred on March 1, 2012.

 See all problems of the 2005 Chrysler Pt Cruiser.

-The VIN of the problem Pt Cruiser is 3A8FY48919_.
-The vehicle involved is a 2009 Chrysler Pt Cruiser.
+The contact owns a 2009 Chrysler Pt Cruiser.
 The contact stated that while the brake was depressed the brake pedal extended to the floor.
 He experienced the failure numerous times.
 The dealer replaced the brake pads and rotors four times.
 The brakes and rotors were replaced on December 21, 2010.
 The contact had not driven the vehicle since it was repaired.
 The manufacturer filed two reports #20028521, #19428228, and advised them that they could no longer assist him.
 The failure mileage was 3,806, and the current mileage was 11,407.
 Updated 02/09/lj

 See all problems of the 2009 Chrysler Pt Cruiser.